kimgoetzke/randolf/README.md

 You can add additional windows to the exclusion list by adding their title or class name to the `[exclusion_settings]` section.
 To identify those exact values, open Randolf's tray menu and select **Identify window…**.
 The Window Picker previews the window title and window class name under the pointer.
-Click to freeze the visible root/top-level window and keep its values open, or cancel with `Esc`, right-click, or **Identify window…** again.
-The result's **Pick another window** action restarts the picker.
+Identification does not edit `randolf.toml`.

-Identification does not edit `randolf.toml`, change runtime exclusions, or use the clipboard; add the displayed value to the configuration manually.
-Already-excluded windows can still be inspected.
 Randolf may be unable to inspect an elevated application unless Randolf is also running with administrator privileges.

 ### Application launcher hotkeys